aisgbnok/Contribute/Contribute/get-started-setup-local.md

    cd Docs/
    ```

    This will be the parent directory where you clone and store all of your documentation repositories.
-In total the path (`pwd`) will be something like: `/c/Users/<Username>/Documents/Docs`.
+In total the path (`pwd`) will be something like: `/home/<Username>/Docs` or `/c/Users/<Username>/Docs` on Windows.

 ## Clone your fork to your local device